rplevy/swiss-arrows/README.md

 Stephen Compall suggested the "back-arrow" in a conversation about a recently announced library, as a better solution (TODO: remember the name of that library).

-Thanks to Roman Perepelitsa and Stephen Compall for constructive feedback and ideas.
+Thanks to Alex Baranosky, Roman Perepelitsa and Stephen Compall for constructive feedback and ideas.

 Copyright (C) 2012 Robert P. Levy